trinbar/Popnoms/README.md

 PopNoms is a  pop-up dining event finder that will find event listings and renders the event location on a map using Eventbrite and Mapbox APIs.

 # About the Developer
-PopNoms was created by Trinity Dunbar, a fellow at Hackbright Academy.
+PopNoms was created by Trinity Dunbar, a Hackbright Academy alumna.
 [View LinkedIn Profile](https://www.linkedin.com/in/trinity-dunbar).

 # Tech Stack